cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/connection_type.md

 - `MaxIdlePerAddress`: the maximum number of idle connections per downstream instance
 - `MaxIdleGlobal`: the global maximum number of idle connections
 - `MaxIdleTimeout`: the idle duration of the connection.
 A connection that has been idle for more than MaxIdleTimeout will be closed (minimum value is 3s, the default value is 30s)
+- `MinIdlePerAddress`(Kitex >= v0.4.3)
+  - the minimum number of idle connections per downstream instance, which will not be cleaned up even if the idle time exceeds the `MaxIdleTimeout`.
+  - For now, `MinIdlePerAddress` should be less than 5.
 ### Internal Implementation

 Each downstream address corresponds to a connection pool, the connection pool is a ring composed of connections, and the size of the ring is `MaxIdlePerAddress`.